Table Of Contents

 Ensure the broker is regulated by a reputable authority.
 Commodity brokers must be regulated by the same regulators that regulate other financial assets, such as FOREX and crypto.
 If you want to read more about one such top-tier broker, the UK’s Financial Conduct Authority (FCA), check our article here.

 Examine the spreads they offer for commodities trading.
 Check for any hidden fees, such as inactivity fees, withdrawal fees, or account maintenance fees.
-Here’s a detailed explainer on spreads.
+You should also pay close attention to the spreads.

 Understand the leverage on offer for commodities.
 While higher leverage can amplify returns, it also increases risk.
 Also check the margin requirements, especially if you're planning to trade with borrowed funds.